-You don’t have to have the latest and greatest piece of equipment, but it does have to work effectively and efficiently.
+You don’t have to have the latest and most significant piece of equipment, but it does have to work effectively and efficiently.
 Equipment for equipment sake, or for keeping up with the neighbours is an expensive exercise you don’t need.
 However, agriculture looks different today.
 Farmers are using GPS to guide their machinery and can monitor their irrigation and other systems over the Internet.
 Farmers today are leading lights in business automation and advanced manufacturing.

 Operate your machinery as the farmers do, learn how to nurture it to obtain efficiency.
 They have time to appreciate the shortfalls and consider upgrades.
 Doing your research and learning to make your comparisons will pay dividends.
 Business automation is creeping into farming just as it is in the general business community and farmers a quick to take up anything that will improve their operations.

 Farmers plant the seeds.

 You will often hear a farmer talking about a new piece of equipment, a new breed of cattle or a new type of crop, months, even years before anything materialises.
 To me, it often seemed as though they were procrastinating and would never take any real action.
 It was a new idea, just like a small seed desperate to sprout.

-But you have to start somewhere and it is the dream, idea or opportunity that you have to plant.
+But you have to start somewhere, and it is the dream, idea or opportunity that you have to plant.
 You have to ensure that when that small seed grows that you have the organisation and conditions in which it will flourish.
 It is your job to make the seed grow, so you want to give it the best environment in which to thrive.